Hello9999901/laptop/ec/include/README.md

 This directory is intended for project header files.

-A header file is a file containing C declarations and macro definitions to be shared between several project source files.
+A header file contains C declarations and macro definitions to be shared between several project source files.
 You request the use of a header file in your project source file (C, C++, etc) located in `src` folder by including it, with the C preprocessing directive `#include'.

 ```src/main.c
 #include "header.h"

 int main (void)